seleniumbase/SeleniumBase/README.md

 (NOTE: You can add ``--hide_report`` to immediately archive the report rather than displaying it after the test suite completes.
 You'll want to use this when running tests remotely because otherwise the test run will hang indefinitely until someone manually exits the report.)

+<a id="utilizing_advanced_features"></a>
-#### **Step 5:** Complete the setup
+#### **Step 5:** Complete the setup / Utilize advanced features

 If you're planning on using the full power of this test framework, there are a few more things you'll want to do:

 * Setup your [Jenkins](http://jenkins-ci.org/) build server for running your tests at regular intervals.
 (Or you can use any build server you want.)

+* Install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to make life easier by giving you a nice GUI tool that you can use to read & write from your DB directly.

 * Setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
 This test framework already has the code you need to connect to it.
 (Modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance.)

-* Install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to make life easier by giving you a nice GUI tool that you can use to read & write from your DB directly.

 * Setup your Selenium Grid and update your *.cfg file to point there.
 An example config file called selenium_server_config_example.cfg has been provided for you in the integrations/selenium_grid folder.
 The start-selenium-node.bat and start-selenium-server.sh files are for running your grid.
 In an example situation, your Selenium Grid server might live on a unix box and your Selenium Grid nodes might live on EC2 Windows virtual machines.
 When your build server runs a Selenium test, it would connect to your Selenium Grid to find out which Grid browser nodes are available to run that test.
 To simplify things, you can use [Browser Stack](https://www.browserstack.com/automate) as your entire Selenium Grid (and let them do all the fun work of maintaining the grid for you).